Trade unions: An introduction

 These ‘contracts of service’ are commonly referred to as a contract of employment.
 This factsheet outlines the obligations employers have to their employees in this relationship.
 Some of the information may also be relevant to workers, depending on the situation.

-The law page on terms and conditions of employment covers legal rules around employment contracts, staff handbooks, written statements of employment particulars and covenants in further detail.
+The employment law page on terms and conditions of employment covers legal rules around employment contracts, staff handbooks, written statements of employment particulars and covenants in further detail.

 Affiliate membership offers instant access to CIPD resources without the need for assessments or study, or explore your options to become a professional member of the CIPD to demonstrate your commitment to the world of work.